• Skip to main content

 Instructions

 • Slowly add the flour mixture to the mixer.
-Don't dump or the cocoa powder will go everywhere.
+Don't dump, or the cocoa powder will go everywhere.
+Mix for a minute or less.
+Take a spatula and scrape the sides and across the bottom to make sure all the flour mixer is mixed into the cookie dough.
 Lightly cover and put into the refrigerator for at least 2 hours.
 You want the butter very cold.

-• Preheat oven to 350° and line 2 cookie pans with parchment paper, so they are ready.
-I am using a small cookie scoop for ball size, then roll the dough into a ball.
+• Preheat oven to 350°F (175°C or 180°C) and line 2 cookie pans with parchment paper so they are ready.
+I am using a medium cookie scoop for ball size, then roll the dough into a ball.
 Take your thumb and press down in the middle.
-Don't go too far down or the jam will leak out the bottom during baking.
-Taking a ¼ teaspoon spoon and fill each hole with the raspberry preserves.
+Don't go too far down, or the jam will leak out the bottom during baking.
+Using a small spoon fill each hole with the raspberry preserves.

-• I put the cookie pan with the ready to bake cookies into the freezer for 10 minutes before baking.
-The dough gets warm from your hands when you were forming the balls — Bake for 12-14 minutes.
-After taking the baked cookies out of the oven, leave them on the cookie pan for a minute or two before moving to a cooling rack.
+• I put the cookie pan with the ready-to-bake cookies into the refrigerator for 10 minutes before baking.
+The dough gets warm from your hands when you are forming the balls — Bake for 11-14 minutes.
+After taking the baked cookies out of the oven, leave them on the cookie pan for a minute before moving them to a cooling rack.
 After they have cooled completely, I dust the tops of the cookies with powdered sugar.

 Nutrition